Create fast, private and customised blockchain networks

-Avalanche takes features from both solutions such as robustness and true decentralization from the Nakamoto model.
-In addition it taps into benefits of Classical consensus, such as speed, scale, quick finality, and energy efficiency.
+Avalanche takes features from both solutions, such as robustness and true decentralization, from the Nakamoto model.
+In addition, it taps into the benefits of Classical consensuses, such as speed, scale, quick finality, and energy efficiency.
 Avalanche combines these two into a new protocol.

 It is yet to be proven whether it’s possible to have the best of both Classical and Nakamoto without the downsides that come with either class of protocol, but Avalanche has certainly taken huge leaps forward.